travetto/travetto/docs/MILESTONES.md

 * Proper GEO distance/within queries for Mongo and Elasticsearch
    * SQL support is pending
 * Swagger/Client Generation Fixes for ALL endpoints as well as endpoints with path parameters
-   * Switched over to openapitools as swagger-codegen-cli was out of date
+   * Switched over to openapi tools as swagger-codegen-cli was out of date
 * Rewrote all code transformers to follow specific pattern/framework
    * Code visiting is now in a single pass
    * Focuses on methods/fields/classes as specific type of visitation